Signs, Symptoms, Disorders We Treat + More

 The most common eating disorders are binge eating, anorexia, and bulimia nervosa.
 If not taken care of, it could lead to severe consequences on one’s physical and psychological health.

-An individual suffering from a personality disorder will display dramatic, unpredictable, and overly emotional behavior even in situations that do not warrant a response.
-Such individuals will go through periods of emotional distress, and they usually are not able to have good relationships with other people.
+Someone suffering from a personality disorder will display dramatic, unpredictable, and overly emotional behavior even in situations that do not call for such a response.
+People who suffer from this will go through periods of emotional distress, and they usually are not able to have good relationships with other people.

 Unfortunately, many people who suffer from this disorder do not seek help from professionals, and will only do so during a time of crisis.